ranjitm10/HTML/README.md

 🔸 If "address" is placed closest to the <body> tag, it's assumed to be the <b>website organization's address</b>.<br>
    Usually this type of information is found in a page header or footer.

+<h4>Kinds of addresses</h4>
+✅ Any information that's used to contact the website organization or the article author is fair game.
+That might include:<br>

+-email addresses<br>

+-social media links<br>

+-phone numbers<br>

+The contact person's name may also be included in an address element.<br>

+⛔️ However, non-contact information is to be avoided.<br>